 It is a top of the page.

-Duskin ensures the implementation of all of the principles contained in the Corporate Governance Code.
-For additional information, please refer to the Corporate Governance Report on our website.
+Management PhilosophyDuskin ensures the implementation of all of the principles contained in the Corporate Governance Code.
+For additional information, please refer to our Corporate Governance Report.

-We are working to strengthen corporate governance, as we believe it to be one of the most important issues for management.
+We are strengthening corporate governance, as we believe it to be one of the most important issues for business management.
 In 2017 we created a Directors Evaluation Committee and introduced an Operating Officer System in 2018.
-With the aim of ensuring the independence of the Directors Evaluation Committee and maintaining its effectiveness, we mandated that only independent directors be members and made the committee an advisory body to the Board of Directors.
+In 2019, we changed the Directors Evaluation Committee to consist of only independent Directors and to function as an advisory body to the Board of Directors.
+In 2022, we also increased the number of female Outside Directors by one to three.
+Taking into account amendments to laws and changing society, We will continue to work toward further improvements in corporate governance.

 1 | Ratio of Outside Directors on the Board of Directors 33% |